 Selling the family home

-Following a sale of the family home, the proceeds will need to be divided between you.
+Following the sale of the family home, the proceeds must be divided between you.
 This does not necessarily mean that there will be a 50/50 split.
-If a decision cannot be reached as to the split of the proceeds then it is likely that they property lawyers will hold the funds in their account until there is either an agreement or sealed court order.
+If a decision cannot be reached as to the split of the proceeds then it is likely that the property lawyers will hold the funds in their account until there is either an agreement or a sealed court order.
 In the event the home is sold both parties will need to find new accommodation.
-If there are children then their needs will need to be re-housed will take priority.
+If there are children then their needs will need to be re-housed and will take priority.

 A “buy-out”